appvia/KubernetesHelloWorld/README.md

   sudo mv ./kind /usr/local/bin/kind
   ```

-* on a Mac, alternatively it can be installed easily using the `brew` command again, with:
+* On a Mac, alternatively it can be installed easily using the `brew` command again, with:

   ```bash
   brew install kind